“If you wish to make an apple pie from scratch, you must first invent the universe.”

 - Pour the syrup over the cake as soon as it comes out of the oven.

 - Serve the cake warm or cold, with ice-cream and custard as a pudding, or with clotted cream as a cake.

-- As mentioned before the cake can be made in two round pie dishes instead of one large dish.
-I have even used a cupcake tin before – fill the cupcake cavities about half way with batter.
+- As mentioned before the tart can be made in two round pie dishes instead of one large dish.
+I have even used a cupcake tin before – fill the cupcake cavities about halfway with batter.
 Pack a few pieces of apple on each cupcake.
 Bake for 15 – 20 minutes and top with syrup as usual.

 - Talking about the syrup – that is actually the best part of the recipe.
 The cake batter rises up through the apple pieces and then the sweet, creamy syrup soaks into the cake (like a Malva pudding or American poke cake).
 I used to leave the cake in the oven for a few extra minutes as I have a friend who particularly loved the harder, slightly over-browned corner pieces that soaks up the most syrup!
 And if it looks as if you might have too much syrup for the cake, pour it into a serving jug and serve with the cake – I guarantee there will be none left afterwards!